Northwest Territories Travel Guide

-Before my first trip to the Northwestern Territories, I realized how little travel information was available.
-Even to get a good topo map wasn’t that easy.
-You will find plenty of travel guides and maps for Yukon/Alaska, but there is not a big selection for the Northwest Territories.
+You will find travel guides and maps for Yukon and Alaska, but there is hardly anything available for the Northwest Territories.
 To have a good map is crucial when you travel to remote places.

 South Slave is the land of grand skies and lonesome highways, big rivers and waterfalls.
 Here the fish have never tasted a lure and the buffalo still run free.
 It is the land of modern pioneers.

 Coming across the 60th Parallel from Edmonton Alberta, the first community you come to is Enterprise.
 Enterprise is the gateway to the South Slave, just 83 km north of the Northwest Territories border.
 The settlement is situated next to the Hay River canyon at the junction of Highways 1 and 2 and within hiking and biking distance of Louise and Alexandra Falls.
-It is the first place North of 60 to get gas, groceries, a motel room, a restaurant meal and a shop for local arts and crafts.
+It’s the first community North of 60 but the gas station was shut down.
+Your next place for gas is in Hay River.

-Stretching along a high bank overlooking the Mackenzie, this historic Dene village is an essential stop for road-trippers.
-Just five kilometres west of Highway 3, it boasts a placid campground on the riverfront, excellent fishing (pike, pickerel, grayling), and unique crafts –porcupine quillwork is a local specialty.
-Also, keep your eyes open for bison; they walk the dusty streets and graze in local yards.
+Stretching along a high bank overlooking the Mackenzie, this historic Dene village is a must-stop for road-trippers.
+Just five kilometres west of Highway 3, it has a large campground on the riverfront, excellent fishing.
+The village is known for its unique crafts –porcupine quillwork.
+Always keep your eyes open for bison; they walk the dusty streets and graze in local yards.

 This Chipewyan and Métis town is the oldest one in the Northwest Territories.
 The town is located on Highway 6, where the Slave River flows into Great Slave Lake.
 This is one of the towns founded by the Hudson Bay Company in the 1780s.
 Trapping remains a key of local industries, along with commercial fishing and timber harvesting.
 Take a stroll along the boardwalk to Mission Island and check out its history.